Difference between Primary key and Unique key

 Key Differences Between Primary key and Unique key:

-- Primary key will not accept NULL values whereas Unique key can accept one NULL value.
+Primary key will not accept NULL values whereas Unique key can accept NULL values.

 - A table can have only primary key whereas there can be multiple unique key on a table.